george-swift/scraper/README.md

 - Open your terminal - Windows: `Win + R`, then type `cmd` | Mac: `Command + space`, then type `Terminal`
 - Navigate to a directory of your choosing using the `cd` command
 - Run this command in your OS terminal: `git clone https://github.com/george-swift/scraper.git` to get a copy of the project.
-- Change to this directory using the `cd` command.
+- Navigate to the project's directory using the `cd` command.
 - Execute `./bin/search.rb` or `cd bin` from the project's root folder and `ruby search.rb`

 ### Prerequisites

 * Internet connection
 * Ruby installed in your OS
 * The Nokogiri ruby gem installed in your OS.
-To install, simply type `gem install nokogiri` in the terminal
+To install, simply type `gem install nokogiri` in the terminal or `bundle install` from the project directory.

 ## Testing
 - Open the terminal on the project root folder
-- Execute `rspec --format doc` to run all the test cases Or
+- Execute `rspec --format doc` to run all the test cases  OR
 - Run `bundle install` to install the required gems
 - Execute `bundle exec rspec` to run all the test cases